reportportal/logger-java-selenide/README_TEMPLATE.md

 ## Overview

-Selenide step logger for Report Portal
+Selenide step logging listener for Report Portal.
+The listener listen for Selenide log events and send them to Report Portal as steps.

-Description TBD
+It has ability to log screenshots and page sources on failure, this is enabled by default.
+Also, it is possible to attach different types of
+WebDriver logs on failure.

 ## Configuration